edgeone996/faas-python-getting-started/README.md

 </div>

-# Genezio FaaS Python Getting Started
+# Genezio FaaS Python Getting Started Now!

 In the `index.py` file, you will see the implementation of a function that writes something to the console and returns a 200 page with a simple message.